Texas River Music Detailed Itinerary:

 Weather and water conditions in Big Bend and on the Rio Grande are unpredictable.
 The following itinerary is logistically the simplest and offers an incredible trip.
 Changing water levels and weather conditions sometimes dictate a change of river section to take advantage of the best possible conditions for our Texas River Music trip.

 Day One: Meet at 9:00 am behind the Terlingua Store on highway 170 near Terlingua Ghostown, Texas.
 Though now quite populated, we still call it The Ghost Town.
-There are several accommodations close by, from medio moderno artistic to glamping tipis, to simple road side hotel, and everything between.
-Lots of Airbnb options.
-Camping is available near-by.
+There are several accommodations and camping close by.
 If you get into town before dark, stop by base camp and pick up a dry bag the afternoon before the trips starts.

-After everyone is checked in on day 1, we drive our vans 12 miles to Lajitas, a resort town and historic crossing on the Rio Grande.
-The guides will have rigged the rafts, and will secure guest’s dry bags while the trip leader gives an orientation/safety talk.
-The rafts are powered by a guide/boat operator with two long oars.
-Four to five guests will go on a raft along with the guide.
-Some rafts will have a half load of gear in the back and 2-3 guests up front.
+After everyone is checked in on day 1, we transport you to Lajitas, a resort town and historic crossing on the Rio Grande.
+The guides will have rigged the rafts, and will secure guest’s dry bags (provided) while the trip leader gives an orientation/safety talk.
+The rafts are powered by a guide/boat operator.

 After every thing is squared away, we board and launch.
-NOTE : Getting on and off the boat is the riskiest part of any river trip.
 A mile downstream we enter Big Bend National Park.
 We travel 11 miles on the first day and pitch camp just above the entrance to Santa Elena Canyon.
 We plan to stay over at this excellent campsite both nights to have an easy morning on Day 2 after a night of great music, fine food, and good company.